philtiger30/rea_test/README.md

 Once done, you can check the hello world application results by browsing to the http://hostname

-# See the directory "improvements" to improve the deployment
+# See the directory "improvements" to get some tips how to improve the deployment
 -------------------------------------------